 30%!
 If you don’t read another word of this article, then understand that your face, attitude, and mood could be responsible for the repercussions or rewards that you are getting from your employees, customers, and suppliers.
 The effects can have either negative or positive impact on your business’ overall reputation, competition, productivity, job satisfaction, and even employee behaviors and workplace ethics.

-From an employee standpoint, a leader’s mood can oxygenate or suffocate the attitude of employees.
+A leader’s mood can oxygenate or suffocate the attitude of employees

 Think about the number of times you’ve gone home upbeat, reliving a positive encounter with a supportive and optimistic boss.
-Remember how great it made you feel and how eager you were to get out of bed the next workday, to give the best that you had to offer.
-This renewed energy to be more productive and to bring your best self to work.
+Remember how great it made you feel and how eager you were to get out of bed the next workday, to give the best that you had to offer?
+This renewed energy invigorates you to bring your best self to work and typically increases productivity.